You are currently viewing Summer in Ireland: 10 Can’t-Miss Activities to Enjoy

 Glassilaun Beach is the perfect place to visit if summer in Ireland is in your plans.
 Photo: espy3008 for Getty Images.

-And one that I’d recommend is the much-touted Glassilaun beach in Connemara, which was just named one of Europe’s best by The Guardian newspaper.
+And one that I’d recommend is the much-touted Glassilaun beach in Connemara, which was named one of Europe’s best by The Guardian newspaper and more recently by an Irish influencer.

 Describing it as a rival to beaches in the Caribbean, Glassilaun’s main asset is not only its crystal-clear waters but its truly magnificent location, with views that extend to Achill, Inishturk, and Clare Island.